cs1302uga/cs1302-tutorials/unix/unix-tutorial.rst

 In Unix, every file has an absolute path that describes the traversal path from the root of the disk ``/`` to the file itself.
-Each path can be split into two components, one describing the parents (the *dirname*) and one describing the name of the file at the end of the path (the *basename*).
+Each path can be split into two components: the first describing the parents (the *dirname*); and the second describing the file at the end of the path (the *basename*).
 Consider the following path that we have carefully annotated using ASCII characters::